joerango/single-machine-emulation-mascots-2015/README.md

 #### Network Experiments
 Contains scripts to run the experiments presented in the paper and produce the plots showsn.

-#### Custom Ubuntu 14.04.1 Mininal VM for experiments
+#### Custom Ubuntu 14.04.1 Minimal VM for experiments
-Contains Qemu image with scripts to start and manage it.
+Contains Qemu image with scripts to integrate it into emulated network topologies and send it arbitrary commands.